Graduate Student Writing Groups

 - A sense of accountability

-Online Writers' Groups
+Online Writing Groups

+Have a group of friends or colleagues interested in creating a writing group but not sure where to start?
+The KU Writing Center can help coordinate, offer support, and even provide a trained facilitator.
 This option is ideal for writers who are collaborating on special writing projects including journal articles and/or class projects, or who are from the same department.

 "It held me accountable for completing my writing tasks each week.
 Keeping focused on writing while still doing benchwork to collect data can be quite difficult." - Student in Molecular Biosciences

 "Most of all, I found the feedback from other group members helpful on my written work, their comments and suggestions." - Student in Political Science

 "I found the group very helpful.
 It lights a fire under you to get things done." - Student in Philosophy

 "I greatly appreciated hearing about the experiences of other graduate students in their struggle to get feedback from their advisors, schedule time with faculty members, etc. because I realized I am not the only doc student struggling with such issues." - Student in Educational Leadership and Policy Studies